telerik/blazor-docs/components/chart/types/rangearea.md

 * `Zero` (default)—The two lines and the area between them will go to the `0` value mark.
 * `Interpolate`—The lines and area will go through the interpolated values of the missing data points and connect to the next data points with a value.
-* `Gap` - there will be empty space in the range area until the next pair of values.
+* `Gap`—The range area will contain empty space until the next pair of values.

 ### Line Style